MixedMC/MixedMC/profile/README.md

 ### Who we are

-We are a minigames server thriving to be the best.
-Our development team consists of talented and fantastic developers who are ready to make creations for you and everybody in the world!
+We are a Minecraft: Bedrock Edition minigames server thriving to be the best.
+Our team consists of developers excited to create experiences, for both you and players, around the globe!

 ### What do we do?